What Clinicians are saying about CPT Training

 Our PTSD workshops are available in Brisbane, Melbourne, Canberra and Sydney, so reserve your spot today!

-About our PTSD workshops
+About our PTSD & trauma training workshops

 Our two-day Post Traumatic Stress Disorder training workshop aims to train clinicians and community workers to deliver Cognitive Processing Therapy (CPT).
 The training is practice-oriented and includes video clips of expert demonstrations.
 You will also be provided with a comprehensive manual and client handouts (in both hard and soft copy) for clinical use.